These applications implement quiver mutation (and cluster

 elliptic root system of doubly extended type E8.

-and experiment with quivers of your own invention.
+You can experiment with quivers of your own invention.
 Make them by

 adding/deleting nodes and arrows in the given examples (delete arrows

 by adding arrows in the opposite direction!).
-In the cluster menu you

-To use the standalone version, you need to have a Java runtime
+computer and run it without web access.
+For this, you need to have a Java runtime

 environment (JRE) installed.
-You run it
+You run the application

 (without web access) by double-clicking it or via the command line: